SquareBracketAssociates/LearningOOPWithPharo/Chapters/TinyChat/TinyChat.md

 ### Conclusion and ideas for future extensions

-We show that creating a REST server is really simple with Teapot.
+We show that creating a REST server is simple with Teapot.
 TinyChat provides a fun context to explore programming in Pharo and we hope that you like it.
 We designed TinyChat so that it favors extensions and exploration.
 Here is a list of possible extensions.

 - Using JSON or STON to exchange information and not plain strings.
 - Making sure that the clients can handle a failure of the server.
 - Adding only the necessary messages to the list in the graphical client.
-- Managing concurrent access in the server message collection \(if the server should handle concurrent requests the current implementation is not correct\).
+- Managing concurrent access in the server message collection (if the server should handle concurrent requests the current implementation is not correct).
 - Managing connection errors.
 - Getting the list of connected users.
 - Editing the delay to check for new messages.